 - SYEN 3318 Decision and Risk Analysis

-- MGMT 4311 Security Issues and Advanced Topics in Network Technologies
+- BINS 4311 Security Issues and Advanced Topics in Network Technologies

 - IFSC 4339 Network Security